Profit First for UK freelancers - header image of pots containing fans of 20 pound notes

 Diagram: How Profit First pots work

-A word about optional Tax Vaults and Profit Vaults
+A word about Tax Vaults and Profit Vaults

 6. Tax Vault: It’s surprising how quickly tax racks up.
-Mike advises stashing it away every so often in a Tax Vault savings account.
-But in one which is awkward to access.
+Mike advises stashing it away every so often in an account which is awkward to access.
 Perhaps postal only or which penalises you for each withdrawal?
 That way you won’t be tempted to spend what is the government’s money, not yours.

 I keep mine in Premium Bonds, which needs around 10 days’ notice for withdrawals.
 Prizes are tax-free too.
 Handy to know if you win big!